jpetazzo/intro-to-docker/slides/First_Containers/Body.md

 <!SLIDE>
 # Starting another container

-What if we start a new container, and try to run `curl` again?
+What if we start a new container, and try to run `figlet` again?

     @@@ Sh
     $ docker run -it ubuntu bash
-    root@b13c164401fb:/# curl
+    root@b13c164401fb:/# figlet
-    bash: curl: command not found
+    bash: figlet: command not found

 * We started a *brand new container*.
-* The basic Ubuntu image was used, and `curl` is not here.
+* The basic Ubuntu image was used, and `figlet` is not here.
-* We will see in the next chapters how to bake a custom image with `curl`.
+* We will see in the next chapters how to bake a custom image with `figlet`.

 <!SLIDE supplemental exercises>
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Hello World